darlingVandamme/JavascriptNN/docs/Neural Net OO Javascript implementation.md

 # Neural Net OO Javascript implementation
-Although I learned the underlying basics of neural networks since the early 1990's and already did some experiments with AI and ML, I now wanted to really know and understand the low-level details.
-3blue1brown Michael Nielsen explains this quite nice in his [online book](http://neuralnetworksanddeeplearning.com).
+Although I learned the underlying basics of neural networks since the early 1990's and already did some experiments with AI and ML.
+With the recent wave of new AI tools appearing everywhere, I wanted to really know and understand the low-level details.
+3blue1brown
+Michael Nielsen explains this quite nice in his [online book](http://neuralnetworksanddeeplearning.com).
 But I found the accompanying code really bad.
-The python code (of course python, what else...) is difficult to read, and doesn't reflect what the concept of a neural network.
+The python code (of course python, what else...) is difficult to read, and doesn't reflect what the concept of a neural network really is.
 A neural net is such a nice example to fit object-oriented programming, but almost all examples ...

 I did a quick google search to see if I could find better, nicer looking implementations, but I was quite disappointed.